-History of 'Monument to Vittorio Emanele'
+History of 'Monument to Vittorio Emanuele'

 Vittoriano at Piazza Venezia

 Few people know that the architect of the monument, Sacconi, almost died of stroke, or possibly of a broken heart, because of all of the abuse that he suffered to complete the project.
-In order to celebrate the unification of Italy and create the Altar of the Nation, he intended to reproduce the "Pergamon", the splendid Greek monument also known as the "ara di Pergamo" (the arc of Pergamo) that had been unearthed and reconstructed in a of Berlin.
+In order to celebrate the unification of Italy and create the Altar of the Nation, he intended to reproduce the "Pergamon", the splendid Greek monument also known as the "ara di Pergamo" (the arc of Pergamo) that had been unearthed and reconstructed in Berlin.
 This monument was not easily viewed until after the fall of the Berlin wall because it was located in the eastern zone of the city.

-I myself saw it for the first time shortly after the end of the Berlin wall.
+I myself saw it for the first time shortly after the fall of the Berlin wall.
 Although I had little difficulty in reaching the eastern zone in taxi, to return to the western zone, I had to plead for charity as at that time there were practically no taxis in existence in the east.
 Returning to our monument, the first blow to the poor architect was dealt by the reigning family, the Savoia, who wanted to bolster their self image and insisted that in the center of the monument there be placed an enormous equestrian statue of King Vittorio Emanuele, which according to the Romans is totally out of place.

 Piazza Venezia, Rome.